heavyhdx/cmUpdater/README.md

 #How to use

-Make sure you meet all requirements and then replace my device-information in the cmUpdater.sh file with yours, set all options to your liking and then run the file via the terminal
+Make sure you meet all requirements and then replace my device-information in the cmUpdater.sh file with yours, set all options to your liking and then run the file via the terminal.

+It may be necessary to mark it as executable, you can do that by running $ chmod +x cmUpdater.sh

 # -